Trust Pilot Reviews

 Color Temperature for Parking Applications

 Color temperature affects both visual comfort and security effectiveness in parking environments.
-Most customers choose between 4000K and 5000K for optimal balance of visibility and visual appeal.
+Most customers choose between 4000K and 5000K for an optimal balance of visibility and visual appeal.

 • 4000K produces warm white light that creates welcoming environments while providing excellent visibility